 Once at the top of the stairs, enjoy the city skyline before turning toward the quiet spirituality of the cave itself.
 You will walk past colorful shrines to another set of stairs (it’s a short set of stairs, I promise!) to the temple itself that sits beneath an open-air ceiling that bathes the area in natural light.

 Take a rest on one of the benches and simply look up and enjoy.

-While the Temple Cave is the most important of the cave system, there are five different caves that make up the Batu Caves.
+While the Temple Cave is the most important of the cave system, five different caves make up the Batu Caves.
 As you head back to the train station, be sure to stop at the Ramayana Cave.

 This stop takes just 20 minutes, or so, but is well worth it for the mystical atmosphere of the cave that winds its way through the legend of Lord Rama and Lord Hanuman by way of massive sculptures and lights.
 Skip the stairs at the end and head back to the train station.

 Budget four hours for the total trip to the Batu Caves if you are taking the train.
 A bit less if you opt for a taxi.

 Tapas & Sangria Por Favor: A Spanish Lunch is on Your Kuala Lumpur Itinerary

 OK, so a Spanish lunch in the mecca of Malaysian street food may seem strange, but you will be visiting a lot of street-food vendors later and, right now, you’ll want a cool place to unwind and sip legit, fruit-filled sangria.
 You earned it.